duph/grouchdb/README.md

 It should be noted that the methods used to solve graph algorithms are unnecessary clunky and not parallelizable.

 Currently seemingly working:
-Basic graph operations
+Basic graph operations,
-Transitive closure
+Transitive closure,
+Friends of friends

 Currently not working:
 Bridge detection